On the Efficiency of Integrating Self-supervised Learning and Meta-learning for User-defined Few-shot Keyword Spotting: Methods

 \subsubsection{Metric-based methods}

-Metric-based meta-learning aims to learn an embedding model such that embeddings of uttreances of the same keyword should be as close as possible. \begin{itemize}[wide, labelindent=0pt] \item Prototypical network selects k-NN for $\mathcal{C}$.
-For each keyword $w$, it averages $\{f_\theta(x_{j,w})\}_{j=1}^N$ to be the keyword embedding $h_w$ of $w$.
-During training, $L_2$ distances between $f_\theta(\tilde{x}_{j,w})$ and $h_w$'s are logits and trained by CE. \item Relational network averages $\{f_{\theta^e}(x_{j,w})\}_{j=1}^N$ as $h_w$, concatenates $f_{\theta^e}(\tilde{x}_{j,w})$ to $h_w$s, and use $f_{\theta^c}$ to output a scalar (relation score) for each $w$ without using non-parametric $\mathcal{C}$.
-It is trained by mean square error to make the relation score of keyword $\tilde{y}_{j,w}$ to 1, and 0, otherwise. \item Matching network also chooses $\mathcal{C}$ to be k-NN, while it applies attention mechanism in $f_{\theta^c}$ to encode $\{f_{\theta^e}(x_{j,w})\}_{j=1}^N$ for all $w$ and each $f_{\theta^e}(\tilde{x}_{j,w})$ into $NK$ support embeddings and one query embedding. $L_2$ distance between the query embedding and each support embedding is transformed to probability of the corresponding keyword by softmax.
+Metric-based meta-learning aims to learn an embedding model such that embeddings of uttreances of the same keyword should be as close as possible. \begin{itemize}[wide, labelindent=0pt] \item Prototypical network (Fig. \ref{fig:proto}) selects k-NN for $\mathcal{C}$.
+For each keyword $w$, it averages $\{f_\theta(x_{j,w})\}_{j=1}^K$ to be the keyword embedding $h_w$ of $w$.
+During training, $L_2$ distances between $f_\theta(\tilde{x}_{j,w})$ and $h_w$'s are logits and trained by CE.
+During testing, the model first calculates the keyword embeddings by the support set.
+Given an utterance $x$, the model classifies it as the keyword whose embedding is the closest to $f_\theta(x)$. \item Relational network averages $\{f_{\theta^e}(x_{j,w})\}_{j=1}^K$ as $h_w$, concatenates $f_{\theta^e}(\tilde{x}_{j,w})$ to $h_w$s, and use $f_{\theta^c}$ to output a scalar (relation score) for each $w$ without using non-parametric $\mathcal{C}$.
+It is trained by mean square error to make the relation score of keyword $\tilde{y}_{j,w}$ to 1, and 0, otherwise. \item Matching network also chooses $\mathcal{C}$ to be k-NN, while it applies attention mechanism in $f_{\theta^c}$ to encode $\{f_{\theta^e}(x_{j,w})\}_{j=1}^K$ for all $w$ and each $f_{\theta^e}(\tilde{x}_{j,w})$ into $NK$ support embeddings and one query embedding.
+Therefore, different from prototypical network and relational network, these embeddings depend on the whole support set and the query example. $L_2$ distance between the query embedding and each support embedding is transformed to probability of the corresponding keyword by softmax.
 The probability of the same keyword is summed and trained by cross-entropy.

 \end{itemize}